 NORTH AMERICAN PREMIERE | When a young London-born Nigerian music fan makes the shocking discovery that many Nigerian musical icons don’t possess copies of their own recordings, he returns to Lagos to re-record them.
 This film chronicles the music—from juju to Afrobeat and everything in between—and its parallels to Nigeria’s socio-political evolution from the colonial 1950s through the nationalist movement and independence in the ’60s.
 Rare archival footage colors this performance-rich tour through the history of the nation’s music.

-DOC NYC Live event: Sunday, Nov.
+DOC NYC Live event: Happened on Sunday, Nov.
 15 at noon ET on Facebook Live– Filmmakers Siji Awoyinka and Ade Bantu are joined by singer Taiwo Lijadu of the celebrated Lijadu Sisters and record collector and archivist Osita Anienwelu to discuss their film about Nigerian music and history.

 Nov 11 - Nov 29